Last Updated: October 30, 2020

 We describe how we process your Personal Information in Sections 2 through 4 of this Privacy Statement.
 We may process your Personal Information if you consent to the processing, to satisfy our legal obligations, if it is necessary to carry out our obligations arising from any contracts we entered with you or to take steps at your request prior to entering into a contract with you, or for our legitimate interests to protect our property, rights or safety of 23andMe, our customers or others.

 We will obtain your consent where required to send you marketing communications using electronic means.
-You may withdraw your consent at any time within your Account Settings or by emailing firstname.lastname@example.org We will only contact you by electronic means (email, push notification, SMS, etc.) with information about our Services that are similar to those which were the subject of a previous sale or negotiations of a sale to you.
+You may withdraw your consent at any time within your 23andMe Account Settings or by emailing firstname.lastname@example.org.
+We will only contact you by electronic means (email, push notification, SMS, etc.) with information about our Services that are similar to those which were the subject of a previous sale or negotiation of a sale to you.

 We will only share your Personal Information with third parties for marketing purposes with your explicit consent.
-If you do not want us to use your Personal Information in this way, please review and update your Account Settings as necessary or contact us at email@example.com.
+If you do not want us to use your Personal Information in this way, please review and update your 23andMe Account Settings as necessary or contact us at email@example.com.
 You may raise such objection with regard to initial or further processing for purposes of direct marketing at any time and free of charge.
 The withdrawal of your consent will not affect the lawfulness of processing based on consent before its withdrawal.

 Other marketing activities will happen based on the legitimate interests of 23andMe.
 E.g., where we tailor marketing communications or send targeted marketing messages via post, phone or social media and other third party platforms; and in providing existing customers with information (via email or other channels) about similar products and services.